bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 # Bitmark Blockchain Technical Overview

-This briefly describe the structure of the block chain.
-It moves from the transactions up to the final structure of the chain itself.
+This brief description of the structure of the structure of the Bitmark blockchain moves from the transactions up to the final structure of the chain itself.